Barbara Ewing

-Barbara Ewing (born 14 January 1939) is a New Zealand actor, playwright and novelist based in the UK.
+Barbara Ewing (born 14 January 1939) is a New Zealand actress, playwright and novelist based in the UK.
 In the 1980s Ewing played the character Agnes Fairchild in British comedy series Brass.
 Ewing's novel The Petticoat Men was shortlisted for the Ngaio Marsh Award in 2015.

 Early life

 Ewing was born in Carterton, New Zealand.
 Her father's job at the Ministry of Education included reviewing books, and he brought many home for Ewing to read as she was growing up.
 She started writing when she was young.
 Ewing attended Wellington East Girls' College then graduated from Victoria University of Wellington with a BA in English and Māori language before receiving a New Zealand Government scholarship and moving to Britain in 1962 to train as an actor at RADA (the Royal Academy of Dramatic Art) in London.
 There was no national acting school training in New Zealand at the time.
 She graduated in 1965.